RobertaNwokonko/titanic-survivors/README.md

 ## Defining the problem statement

 Analysis of what sorts of people were likely to survive.
-In particular, I will applying the tools of machine learning to predict which passengers survived the Titanic tragedy.
+In particular, I will be applying the tools of machine learning to predict which passengers survived the Titanic tragedy.